 Iceland is one of those places that you can visit all year round.
 It’s rough and beautiful at the same time, it’s unique, and it will definitely surprise you.
-First time travellers often play it safe and travel to Iceland in summer.
+First-time travelers often play it safe and travel to Iceland in the summer.
 However, recently more and more people discover this amazing country in winter.
-So what is the best time to go to Iceland?
+But when to visit Iceland?

 My personal experience in Iceland in summer, in autumn, and in winter